paragkatkar/katacoda-scenarios/mongodb/intro.md

-Welcome to the MongoDB course!
+Welcome to the MongoDB Fundamantals course!

 MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.